yevhen-poda/calorie-counter/README.md

 !!!
-For the "calorie counter" to work, you need to use a local web or static-server (github.com/nbluis/static-server).
+For the "calorie counter" to work, you need to use a local web server or static-server (github.com/nbluis/static-server).

 The calorie counter allows you to calculate the daily calorie intake for weight loss, maintenance or weight gain.
 The calculation of calories is based on the following characteristics: gender, age, height, weight and physical activity.